by W. J. Mencarow

 The proponents of Futurism, Preterism and Historicism disagree with Idealism.
 They believe that the symbolism of Revelation corresponds to actual nations and events.
 However, they disagree on what nations are referred to and on the timing of the events.

-Futurism posits that most of the events described in the book of Revelation after chapter 3 has not yet taken place.
+Futurism posits that most of the events described in the book of Revelation after chapter 3 have not yet taken place.
 The Futurist view assigns most of the prophecy of Revelation to a future time (thus it is called “Futurism”), shortly before the final coming of Christ.
 It predicts a “Great Tribulation,” a seven year period of time when believers will experience worldwide persecution.
 The resurrection of the dead and the later “rapture” of believers who are still living on earth will occur during the end times.
 (If you wonder why I put quotation marks around “Great Tribulation” and, later, “rapture,” see www.reformation.sermonaudio.com and search for “tribulation” for my sermon series.)

 Most fundamentalists and evangelicals are Futurists.
 Some of the more famous Futurists include John Nelson Darby, C. I. Scofield (the namesake of the Scofield Bible, the Bible of dispensationalism), Dwight Moody, Jerry Falwell, Pat Robertson, Chuck Swindoll, John Walvoord, Dwight Pentecost, J. Vernon McGee, Hal Lindsey, John Hagee, Jack Van Impe, Tim LaHaye and others.
 Futurism is taught at Dallas Theological Seminary and Moody Bible Institute, among other well-known institutions.
 The vast majority of popular books on Revelation are written by Futurists, such as the “Left Behind” novels.
 Do not assume that because there are so many Futurists, or because you respect some of those people (as I do for many reasons), therefore that settles it: Futurism must be correct.
 We must never think that way about anything.
 The majority is often wrong: The vast majority of scientists believe in the general theory of evolution, but that doesn’t make it true.
 Not that long ago all scientists assured us that the germ theory of disease is a myth and antiseptics were of no use.